neuron4/daniellerch.github.io/_posts/2000-01-01-part_i_lsbr.md

 title: In the Beginning Was LSB Replacement
 ---

-### Practical Image Steganography and Steganalysis in the Spatial Domain
-### Part I: In the Beginning Was LSB Replacement
+### Practical Image Steganography and Steganalysis in the Spatial Domain.
+Part I: In the Beginning Was LSB Replacement
 ________________________________________________________________________

 ### 1. LSB Replacement